Expert medical and surgical care in Thailand

 • Effective for circumferential prolapsing haemorrhoids

-• Higher recurrence rate than excisional techniques over five years
+• Higher recurrence rate than excisional techniques4

 • Best for: circumferential grade III prolapse where pain minimisation is a priority